MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/upgrade.md

 ## Troubleshooting

-If you run into issues upgrading the solution, make sure that you have the [System Administrator security role](https://docs.microsoft.com/power-platform/admin/database-security).
+If you encounter issues while you're upgrading the solution, make sure that you have the [System Administrator security role](https://docs.microsoft.com/power-platform/admin/database-security).
 You must have this role to upgrade the solution.

 ### "Guide can't be opened" error message

-As a part of the update to the Dynamics 365 Guides solution that was released on April 28, 2020, all your guides should automatically be converted from schema v3 to v4.
+As part of the update to the Dynamics 365 Guides solution that was released on April 28, 2020, all your guides should automatically be converted from schema v3 to v4.
 Schema v4 enables Dynamics 365 Guides content to be stored in entities instead of inside a single JavaScript Object Notation (JSON) file.
 Therefore, you can take advantage of the Common Data Service Web application programming interface (API) and Microsoft Power Platform functionality by using Dynamics 365 Guides content.

-In rare cases, the conversion of a guide from schema v3 to v4 might be unsuccessful, for reasons that include, but aren't limited to the following:
+In rare cases, the conversion of a guide from schema v3 to v4 might be unsuccessful, for reasons that include but aren't limited to the following:

 - A guide was being authored in the PC or HoloLens app when the solution was updated.